-- Overweight or obese, smoking
+- Excessive smoking

-- Stomach surgery for an ulcer
+- Prior Stomach surgery (in case of an ulcer)

 - Exposure to asbestos

-- Chronic H.pylori infection inside the stomach
+- Chronic H.pylori infection within the gastric mucosa

 - Autoimmune gastritis

-- Blood in stools, stomach pain
+- Blood in stools

-- Feeling tired or weakness
+- Feeling tired

 - Yellowish eyes or skin

-- Constipation or diarrhea, vomiting
+- Constipation or diarrhea,